Sam Merriman

-Sam Merriman (born May 5, 1961) is a former American football player, a linebacker in the National Football League for five seasons.
-Selected in the seventh round of the 1983 NFL draft by the Seattle Seahawks, he played college football for the University of Idaho in the Big Sky Conference.
+Sam Merriman (born May 5, 1961) is an American former professional football player who was a linebacker for five seasons in the National Football League (NFL).
+He played college football for the Idaho Vandals in the Big Sky Conference.
+He was selected in the seventh round of the 1983 NFL draft by the Seattle Seahawks.

-Early years
+Early life

 Born and raised in Tucson, Arizona, Merriman graduated from its Amphitheater High School in 1979.
-He played college football at Idaho in the Big Sky Conference, recruited by head coach Jerry Davitch, a former Arizona Wildcat lineman and high school head coach in Tucson.
+He played college football at the University of Idaho in the Big Sky Conference, recruited by head coach Jerry Davitch, a former Arizona Wildcat lineman and high school head coach in Tucson.
 Merriman had planned on playing at Northern Arizona in Flagstaff, also in the Big Sky, but a coaching change there altered his future further northward.

 Merriman was a four-year all-conference starter for the Vandals, but went through a coaching change after a disappointing 3–8 season in 1981, his junior year.
 He came close to transferring to Hawaii, but decided to stay in Moscow under first-time head coach Dennis Erickson.

 In Merriman's senior season in 1982, the Vandals were 8–3 in the regular season and advanced to the second round of the twelve-team Division I-AA playoffs, falling to eventual national champion Eastern Kentucky by eight in a televised game (WTBS) that wasn't decided until the final minute.

 Following his senior season, he played in the East–West Shrine Game at Stanford Stadium in mid-January.